kaievns/the-log/posts/lead/drafts/vision-strategy-plan.md

 3. Middle-management creates and executes **plans** based on the vision and the

 But, the interesting thing is that leadership has a bit of a fractal nature.
-The structure and the principles repeat themselves on the smaller scope over and over again.
+The structure and the principles repeat themselves on the smaller scopes over and over again.
 The product level, the project level, even the team level.

 Here is an example how a tech-lead could apply the same structure to lead their